olly-evans/terminal-pathfinding/README.md

 - make data struct for welcome row data.
 - make this print in a dynamic manor.

+- print the data from algorithm tables in output.c.

 - setup welcome menu with algorithm selection using cursor.

 - Could also add fn + arrkey to skip to top/bottom and far left/right.